debkwon/people-app/README.md

 JSON responses:
 ---------
-There are a separate set of routes if you would like to view the JSON response in your browser instead of an HTML template.
+There are a separate set of routes if you would like to view the JSON response in instead of the HTML template in the browser.
 These routes can be found in the same '/server/people.js' file. '/json' is tacked on to the end of the routes written in the first half of the file.
+You can make CURL requests in the command line OR use Postman to send requests and view responses: https://www.getpostman.com/

 Routes
 ---------
-Backend routes are in the 'server' folder, in the people.js file
+Endpoints can be found in the server/people.js file.
+Here are the routes:
+GET '/' will list all people
+GET '/people' will display a form to add a person
+GET '/people/:id' will display a form with a person's current info and button options to update or remove them
+POST '/people' will submit the form and create a person (redirects to '/')
+PUT '/people/:id' will update a person in the database (redirects to '/')
+DELETE '/people/:id' will remove a person from the database (redirects to '/')

+GET '/json' will send JSON response of all people
+GET '/people/:id/json' will send JSON response of the specific person found by id
+POST '/people/json' will send JSON response of all people
+PUT '/people/:id/json' will update specific person by id
+DELETE '/people/:id/json' will send a 204 status and remove a single matched person by id from the database

 Templates
 ---------